The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Experimental Setup

-\textbf{Implementation Details.} We sample 20,000 items from the training partition,preserving the distribution of relation labels and maintaining an approximate 1:7 ratio between positive and negative instances (statistics in Appendix~\ref{appendix:training_set_distribution}).
-We implement our method with Qwen-2.5-14B-instruct and Phi-4, using fixed reward hyperparameters: $N=5$, $w_{\text{entity}}=0.4$, and $w_{\text{relation}}=1.0$.
-These values were heuristically chosen and kept constant across all experiments.
-We optimize the model using Verl~\citep{Sheng_2025} with an actor learning rate of $1 \times 10^{-6}$, KL regularization (coefficient 0.01), and entropy regularization (coefficient 0.001).
-Training is conducted on 4×NVIDIA-H100-80GB GPUs.
+\textbf{Implementation Details.} We sample 20,000 items from the training partition, preserving the distribution of relation labels and maintaining an approximate 1:7 ratio between positive and negative instances (statistics in Appendix~\ref{appendix:training_set_distribution}).
+We implement our method with Qwen-2.5-14B-Instruct and Phi-4 using fixed reward hyperparameters, $N=5$, $w_{\text{ent}}=0.4$, and $w_{\text{rel}}=1.0$ in the main experiments reported in Table~\ref{tab:main-results}.
+To assess robustness, we further evaluate our method under different reward hyperparameter settings, with $N \in \{3,5,7\}$, $w_{\text{ent}} \in \{0.2,0.4,0.6\}$, and $w_{\text{rel}} \in \{0.8,1.0,1.2\}$, and report the results in Table~\ref{tab:hyperparameters_test}.
+We optimize the model using Verl~\citep{Sheng_2025} with an actor learning rate of $1 \times 10^{-6}$, KL regularization (coefficient 0.01).
+Training is conducted on 4 NVIDIA H100 80 GB GPUs.
 A complete run on the 14B--15B model takes~20 GPU-hours.